Hussein Bicar: Artistry

 Bicar believed that the challenge to hitherto artists was to syncretize by being local and international at the same time.
 He felt that a successful artist acknowledges the interdependence of all societies and cultures yet does not ignore the cultural foundation which gives fundamental meaning to life.
 Bicar believes that modern art has lost its way by resorting to shape without content.
 His art has a message.
 He aspires not “to imitate trite shapes” but to find the spirit that can inspire the artist.
 He defers to Mahmoud Mokhtar who was the first to insist that modern Egyptian art must come from Egyptian roots but should not imitate traditional art.

 As a painter, Bicar's work is characterized by pure and simple lines which convey elements of forcefulness and spirituality.
 His versatility appears again and again as he works in a variety of media including water color, tempera, and oils—but the result is a distinctive Bicar style.

 His subject matter is Egyptian.
 Unlike classical Greek or Roman art, which may be described as basically physical, the essence of Egyptian art is spiritual.
 The stylized figures in his paintings carry a poetic message representing the stability, nobility, and strength to be found in the character of Egypt's agrarian roots.
 His sparse, minimalistic lines often impose a sculptured quality on his figures in their austere settings.

 This philosophical orientation towards expressing the spirituality of subjects is also apparent in Bicar's portraits.
 His subjects seem to glow and exude their personalities.
 Since his college days, Bicar has continued to be an outstanding portrait artist.

-A gentle, modest, and extremely gifted man, Hussein Bicar's contribution to the arts of Egypt is beyond measure.
+Hussein Bicar's contribution to the arts of Egypt is vast.
 After more than half a century as an artist and critic, he continued to be eclectic in his tastes, receptive to change, and eager to understand all schools of art as they reflect world conditions.
 Elegant in his simplicity, Bicar explained, “To understand is to appreciate”.